nickvorie/aggregate-exports/README.md

 I am currently in the process of wrapping up the final features and then distributing via NPM.
 Until then you can follow the directions to build the project yourself:

 1. Clone repo `git clone https://github.com/nickvorie/aggregate-exports.git`
-2. Install dependancies `npm install` (might take a few minutes to download all of the typescript dependancies)
+2. Install dependancies `npm install` (might take a few minutes to download all of the TypeScript dependencies)
-3. Build typescript to JS `npm run build:dist`
+3. Build TypeScript to JS `npm run build:dist`
 4. (optional) Link package with `npm link`
 5. Run with node dist/index.js <command> [options]

 ## Usage

+### General options (applies to all commands)

 ```
 aggregate-exports <command>